 The Bhagavad Gita is the most treasured and famous of India’s spiritual texts.
-Composed of 700 verses, the Bhagavad Gita was written in the third or fourth century BCE as part of the epic text the Mahabharata.
+Composed of 700 Sanskrit verses, the Bhagavad Gita was written in the third or fourth century BCE as part of the epic text, the Mahabharata.
 The Gita, as it’s commonly called, is a dialogue between Prince Arjuna and Sri Krishna, Arjuna’s charioteer, friend and council.
+It occupies chapters 23 to 40 of Book VI of the Mahabharata and is attributed to the sage Vyasa.
+According to a Hindu legend, Vyasa narrated it while the elephant-headed deity Ganesha transcribed it after breaking one of his tusks to use as a quill.

-The story opens to the scene of a battlefield just prior to the start of a colossal war with Arjuna asking Krishna for guidance.
-Knowing that by engaging in this war family members and friends will be lost on both sides of the battle line, Arjuna is faced with a personal and ethical crisis.
+There are several reasons why the Bhagavad Gita important to the practice of yoga.
+In the first chapter, the story opens to the scene of a battlefield just prior to the start of a colossal war with Arjuna asking Krishna for guidance.
+Knowing that by engaging in this war, family members and friends will be lost on both sides of the battle line, Arjuna is faced with a personal and ethical crisis.
 The resulting conversation between Arjuna and Krishna develops into a discourse on the nature of the soul, the purpose of one’s life, and the threefold path of yoga.

 The Bhagavad Gita is a unique scripture in that it is considered both Shruti (divine revelation) and Smriti (ancient stories).
-The Gita serves as both an ancient story of Krishna leading Arjuna into battle and a spiritual text on the inner struggle for self-mastery and the attainment of happiness through yoga.
+The Gita serves as both an ancient story of Krishna leading Arjuna into battle and a spiritual text about the inner struggle for self-mastery and the attainment of happiness through yoga.